Structures of magnetic excitations in the spin-1/2 kagome-lattice antiferromagnets Cs$_2$Cu$_3$SnF$_{12}$ and Rb$_2$Cu$_3$SnF$_{12}$: Introduction

-Cs$_2$Cu$_3$SnF$_{12}$ undergoes a structural phase transition to a monoclinic structure ($P2_1/n$) at $T_{\mathrm{t}}=185$ K~\cite{Ono}, below which the kagome lattice is distorted~\cite{Ono2,Downie2,Matan3}.
+Cs$_2$Cu$_3$SnF$_{12}$ undergoes a structural phase transition to a monoclinic structure ($P2_1/n$) at $T_{\mathrm{t}}\,{=}\,185$ K~\cite{Ono}, below which the kagome lattice is distorted~\cite{Ono2,Downie2,Matan3}.
 The temperature dependence of magnetic susceptibility exhibits a small kink anomaly at $T_{\mathrm{t}}$.
 There are three kinds of nearest-neighbor exchange interactions below $T_{\mathrm{t}}$, as shown in Fig.~\ref{fig:kagome_latt}\,(b)~\cite{Downie2,Matan3}.
 However, precise structural analysis revealed that the bonding angles $\mathrm{Cu}^{2+}-\mathrm{O}-\mathrm{Cu}^{2+}$ for these three kinds of exchange interactions are almost the same~\cite{Matan3}.
 This indicates that the kagome lattice below $T_{\mathrm{t}}$ can be regarded to be approximately uniform.
-The magnetic susceptibility of Cs$_2$Cu$_3$SnF$_{12}$ actually coincides with the theoretical magnetic susceptibility calculated by 24-site exact diagonalization~\cite{Misguich2} down to 30 K~\cite{Ono}.
+The magnetic susceptibility of Cs$_2$Cu$_3$SnF$_{12}$ actually coincides with the theoretical magnetic susceptibility calculated by 24-site exact diagonalization~\cite{Misguich2} down to 30 K, which is just below the temperature $T_{\rm max}\,{\simeq}\,(1/6)J/k_{\rm B}\,{\simeq}\,40$\,K displaying a rounded maximum, as shown in Ref.~\cite{Ono}.